SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/alter_default_permissions.rst

 ``ALTER DEFAULT PERMISSIONS`` allows granting automatic permissions to future objects.

+By default, if one user creates a table, another user will not have ``SELECT`` permissions on it.
+By modifying the target role's default permissions, a database administrator can ensure that all objects created by that role will be accessible to others.

 Learn more about the permission system in the :ref:`access control guide<access_control>`.

 Permissions